Upper and Lower Lakes Wildlife Management Area

 Like most of the state's Wildlife Management Areas, Upper and Lower Lakes WMA is managed by DEC's Division of Fish and Wildlife for wildlife conservation and wildlife-associated recreation (hunting, trapping, wildlife viewing/photography).
 Funding to maintain and manage this site is provided by the Federal Aid in Wildlife Restoration or "Pittman-Robertson" Act, which is acquired through excise taxes on sporting arms, ammunition and archery equipment.

 The WMA consists of one major impoundment with a total of 4,341 acres of wetland.
 This wetland consists of both shallow and deep water emergent marsh which includes flooded shrub swamp, cattail, and other emergent plants.
 Water level control structures stabilize the water levels which contributes to its value as a nesting area for water-dependent birds, a migratory bird concentration area, and valuable wetland furbearer habitat.
 The remaining habitat is forested upland interspersed with brush land and open meadow.
 The wooded uplands contain both softwood and hardwood species which are managed through commercial cutting.
 There are approximately 600 acres of maintained open meadow/grasslands to provide habitat for ground nesting birds.
 The objective is maintain a habitat that benefits a variety of game and non-game wildlife species.
+View the Habitat Management Plan for Upper and Lower Lakes Wildlife Management Area (PDF, 2.3 MB), approved in August 2016, which identifies the WMA-specific target species and habitat goals for the WMA.

 Tourism Information for Nearby Attractions, Amenities & Activities